at-import/jacket/readme.md

 }
 ```

-Create stylesheets for each build and tell Jacket what the weather is.
+Then create stylesheets for each build, and tell Jacket what the weather is.

-style.ios.scss
+**style.ios.scss**

 ```scss
 // Set the weather